puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

     - ":wq\r"
 {% endtask %}

-Edit `/etc/puppetlabs/code/environments/production/manifests/site.pp` to classify the Learning VM with the MySQL server class.
-Using class parameters, specify a root password and set the server's max connections to '1024'.
-The text below should appear within the `node default` section of the `site.pp` file.
-It will be easier to copy-and-paste the text if you first type `:set paste` in vim.
+Now we'll edit the `site.pp` to classify the Learning VM with the MySQL server class.

+    vim /etc/puppetlabs/code/environments/production/manifests/site.pp

+If you completed the NTP quest, you will already have a node declaration for the `learning.puppetlabs.vm` certname.
+If not, create it now:

 {% highlight puppet %}
+node 'learning.puppetlabs.vm' {

+}
+{% endhighlight %}

+Within that node block, you can declare your `::mysql::server` class and set its parameters.
+For this example, we'll specify a root password and set the server's max connections to '1024'.
+(You may notice that the formatting in vim is a bit funky when typing or pasting nested hashes.
+You can disable this formatting with the `:set paste` command in vim.)

+{% highlight puppet %}
+node 'learning.puppetlabs.vm' {
   class { '::mysql::server':
     root_password    => 'strongpassword',
-    override_options => { 'mysqld' => { 'max_connections' => '1024' } },
+    override_options => {
+      'mysqld' => { 'max_connections' => '1024' }
+    },
   }
+}
 {% endhighlight %}

-In addition to some standard parameters like the `root_password`, the class takes a hash of `override_options`, which you can use to address any configuration options you would normally set in the `/etc/my.cnf` file.
-Using a hash lets you set any options you like in the MySQL configuration file without requiring each to be written into the class as a separate parameter.
+Notice that in addition to standard parameters like the `root_password`, the class takes a `override_options` as a hash, which you can use to address any configuration options you would normally set in the `/etc/my.cnf` file.
+Using a hash lets you manage these settings without requiring each to be written into the class as a separate parameter.
 The structure of the `override_options` hash is analogous to the `[section]`, `var_name = value` syntax of a `my.cnf` file.

 {% task 3 %}
 ---